floorpie/OSCP-Check-Exercises/README.md

+# TO DO - Alter script to check exercise number based on the Offsec Training Library (OTL) exercise numbering.

 # About this script
 This is a python script that checks your lab report to see if there are any unincluded/missing exercises.
 It DOES NOT check whether the exercise(s) are completed, it simply checks if the exercise number is included in your lab report.